Secrest2904/UnitedHacksV5/README.md

   Paste a block of code and receive an instant, AI-powered breakdown of what it does and why it matters.

 - **Quizzes**
-  After an explanation, take a quiz to reinforce your understanding — including multiple-choice, fill-in-the-blank, and coding questions.
+  After an explanation, take a quiz to reinforce your understanding, including multiple-choice, fill-in-the-blank, and coding questions.

 - **Learning History & Study Plans**
   Coming soon: track your past explanations and quiz results to build a personalized study roadmap.